JStefanik9631/theros/content/Theros Campaign 1/Players/Fredrick.md

 3. Used the [[Crown of Antigonos]] to order [[The Butler]] to do various tasks.
 4. After defeating the [[Gorgon]] [[Phythaezea]], he found an alcove where she kept the blind chef [[Gotarez]] as a slave for many decades.
 5. Upon finding [[Phythaezea]]'s treasure room, he commanded [[The Butler]] to take all of the treasure. [[The Butler]] appeared, saw Frederick, yelled "Meat!", and started ravenously biting his neck.
+6. Fredrick was captured by [[The Butler]] with his fate left unknown.